TensorFlow¶

 module load python

-source tfenv/bin/activate
+source tf_env/bin/activate

-Installing with conda¶
+Installing with Conda (unofficial)¶

 Conda package availability and disk space

 Conda tends to pull in a lot of packages, consuming more space than pip virtualenvs.
-Additionally, pip tends to have a wider range of third-party packages than conda.
+Additionally, pip tends to have a wider range of third-party packages than Conda.

 Please note, when installing the tensorflow

-if the local
+Conda package, if the local

-installing the CPU version.
+version to ensure maximum compatibility.
 To override this, you need to add the

 CONDA_OVERRIDE_CUDA